Certificate IV in Accounting & Bookkeeping

-Whether you want to be a registered BAS agent, run a bookkeeping business, or work in the accounting, banking or financial services industry, this qualification will open doors and create rewarding opportunities for you.
-Students that are thinking about undertaking this bookkeeping course may also be interested in our accounting course.
+Whether you want to be a registered Business Active Statment (BAS) agent, run a bookkeeping business, work in the accountant in the banking or financial services industry.
+This qualification will open doors and create rewarding opportunities for you.

-Price for the online Certificate IV in Bookkeeping includes access to the online learning material required to complete the course and does have a further discount if you pay the full amount upfront.
+Price for the online Certificate IV in Accounting and Bookkeeping course includes access to the online learning material required to complete the course and does have a further discount if you pay the full amount upfront.

-The Certificate IV in Bookkeeping is provided by Dolphs Busies School.
+The Certificate IV in Accounting and Bookkeeping is provided by Dolphs Busies School and is Australian national recognised qualification which been developed against the Australian Quality Framework for accounting and bookkeeping.
 The assessments and qualification can be completed 100% online.
-This is a resource provided for students that are interested in Australian online courses.

 What does a bookkeeper do?

 Simply put, bookkeepers do all the financial record keeping you simply do not have the time, knowledge or the expertise to do compliantly.
 Bookkeepers have to ensure that they keep track of every cent that comes into and goes out of a business.
 Their main tasks involve data entry, expense tracking, invoicing and issuing receipts, payroll, banking, compliance and financial reporting.

 A good bookkeeper is a tremendous asset to any business as not only would they have the knowledge and experience to accurately manage your business’s financial records, but they can also provide valuable insight into any financial matters concerning the business.

 In Australia, bookkeepers are also often responsible for lodging a business’s activity statement if they are registered with the Tax Practitioners Boas as a BAS Agent.
 A business activity statement is a crucial tax report that every business is legally required to lodge every month of every quarter, depending on the size of your business.